 'Kateriana Fenech.....is a complete and utter Stage Animal' - Adele Leigh

-Kateriana Fenech began her singing journey as a mezzo-soprano, eventually leading to a career singing opera, musical theatre and contemporary repertoire from venues as varied as The Royal Opera House, Covent Garden to a local pub.
+Kateriana Fenech began her singing journey as a mezzo-soprano, eventually leading to a career singing opera, musical theatre and contemporary repertoire from venues as varied as The Royal Opera House, Covent Garden to a village pub.
 She is active in the field of advocacy for opera, theatre and dance education and audience development, currently supporting the Momentum project.
 Awards include the Ricordi Opera Prize, Doherty Recital Prize, Prior Park College Music Scholarship, Mid- Somerset Festival Singer of the Year, Forderpreis (Lower Saxony), Thames Valley Young Musician of the Year and a Britten-Pears Young Artist Scholarship.

 Her professional opera début was with the Buxton Festival Opera when she sang Emma in Schubert’s opera Fierrabras opposite tenor Tom Randle.
 In 2000, Kateriana recorded the rôle of Marie-Curie in the UK premiere of Andriessen’s De Materie Part IV for BBC Radio 3 at the Huddersfield Contemporary Music Festival.
 Later that year, Kateriana took part in the inaugural events at the Lowry Centre, Salford singing the rôle of Papagena in Mozart's opera The Magic Flute for the Precinct Opera Group with the Salford Symphony Orchestra.
 The following year, Opera Omnibus invited Kateriana to sing the rôle of Suzi in a new English translation of Moniousku’s opera Verbum Nobile.